zesterer/tao/book/src/chapter_6.md

 ## Match Bindings

 `match` isn't just for checking patterns.
-It can also be used to destructure values elements and bind them in a similar manner to `let` function parameters.
+It can also be used to destructure values elements and bind them in a similar manner to `let` and function parameters.
 It is also possible to perform a value check *at the same time* as binding.

 ```
 let axis = |x, y| match (x, y) in